 Be aware that if you go without Medicare Part D prescription drug coverage or other creditable coverage (that is, prescription drug coverage that covers at least as much as Medicare) for 63 consecutive days or more, you may be charged a late enrollment penalty when you do enroll in a Medicare Part D Prescription Drug Plan.

-Medicare calculates your late enrollment penalty by multiplying 1% of the national base beneficiary premium ($35.63 per month in 2017) by the number of full months you didn’t have Medicare Part D or creditable coverage.
+Medicare calculates your late enrollment penalty by multiplying 1% of the national base beneficiary premium ($35.02 per month in 2018) by the number of full months you didn’t have Medicare Part D or creditable coverage.
 That penalty is added to your monthly Medicare Part D premium.
-The national base beneficiary premium may increase each year, so your late enrollment penalty may likewise increase each year.

 Medicare Part D deductible